brundtoe/python-ubuntu/docs/source/transformation.rst

 Fra https://docs.python.org/3.7/tutorial/modules.html#packages

 "Note that relative imports are based on the name of the current module.
-Since the name of the main module is always "__main__", modules intended for use as the main module of a Python application must always use absolute imports."
+Since the name of the main module is always "__main__", **modules intended for use as the main module of a Python application must always use absolute imports.**"